At a Glance

 - Remote user research is a fast, reliable, and scalable way to get the insights you need to improve your customer experience

-- Unlike traditional in-lab usability testing or focus groups, you can recruit participants and get results in a matter of hours, not days or weeks
+- Unlike traditional in-lab usability testing or focus groups, you can recruit contributors and get results in a matter of hours, not days or weeks

 - One of the most popular remote user research methodologies is usability testing, which can help you quickly get qualitative feedback